icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 ![Figure 23.
-Final evaluation of droplet size distribution for three spray conditions based on experimental impingement rates of cylinders and an aspirating device (based on theoretical trajectories from refernce 1).](images/naca-tn-3338/Figure23.png)
+Final evaluation of droplet size distribution for three spray conditions based on experimental impingement rates of cylinders and an aspirating device (based on theoretical trajectories from reference 1).](images/naca-tn-3338/Figure23.png)

 ### Need an independent measurement of drop sizes